Gdoc/Admin

 Evidence from Chinese imports and their impact on factory workers in the US

-The most famous study looking at this question is Autor, Dorn and Hanson (2013): "The China syndrome: Local labor market effects of import competition in the United States".19
+The most famous study looking at this question is Autor, Dorn, and Hanson (2013): "The China syndrome: Local labor market effects of import competition in the United States".20

 The trend line in this chart shows a negative relationship: more exposure goes along with less employment.
-There are large deviations from the trend (there are some low-exposure regions with big negative changes in employment); but the paper provides more sophisticated regressions and robustness checks, and finds that this relationship is statistically significant.
+There are large deviations from the trend (there are some low-exposure regions with big negative changes in employment).
+Still, the paper provides more sophisticated regressions and robustness checks, and finds that this relationship is statistically significant.

 Exposure to rising Chinese imports and changes in employment across local labor markets in the US (1999-2007) – Autor, Dorn, and Hanson (2013)

 This result is important because it shows that the labor market adjustments were large.
-Many workers and communities were affected over a long period of time.20
+Many workers and communities were affected over a long period of time, with newer work by Autor and colleagues (2021) showing that the negative effects persisted for more than a decade after the initial shock.21

 On the whole, Magyari finds that although Chinese imports may have reduced employment within some establishments, these losses were more than offset by gains in employment within the same firms in other places.
 This is no consolation to people who lost their jobs.
 But it is necessary to add this perspective to the simplistic story of "trade with China is bad for US workers".

-Evidence from the expansion of trade in India and the impact on poverty reductions
+Evidence from the expansion of trade in India and its impact on poverty reduction

-Another important paper in this field is Topalova (2010): "Factor immobility and regional impacts of trade liberalization: Evidence on poverty from India".22
+Another important paper in this field is Topalova (2010): "Factor immobility and regional impacts of trade liberalization: Evidence on poverty from India".23

 In this paper, Topalova examines the impact of trade liberalization on poverty across different regions in India, using the sudden and extensive change in India's trade policy in 1991.
-She finds that rural regions that were more exposed to liberalization experienced a slower decline in poverty and lower consumption growth.
+She finds that rural areas more exposed to liberalization experienced a slower decline in poverty and lower consumption growth.

 Analyzing the mechanisms underlying this effect, Topalova finds that liberalization had a stronger negative impact among the least geographically mobile at the bottom of the income distribution and in places where labor laws deterred workers from reallocating across sectors.